 If you are seeking funding on behalf of a Student Club, you must submit an updated executive list by filling out this Google Form.

 This fund consists of money that has been raised by the Business Advisory Council and others.
 Funding is provided by the Business Advisory Council, Alberta School of Business faculty, staff and friends.
 This fund is directed towards providing support for events and activities which are in line with the strategic direction of the Alberta School of Business as determined by the Business Advisory Council and the Dean of the Alberta School of Business.
 It is meant for the support of signature and flagship events that provide a local, national or international showplace for the talents of Business students, as well as funding innovative or entrepreneurial initiatives by undergraduate Business students.
 Funding decisions are made by a committee chosen by the Dean, and which includes student representation.
+To apply, please submit your proposal to the attention of the Associate Dean, Undergraduate Programs.
+Please indicate BAC Request in the subject line of your email.

 The Associate Dean, Undergraduate Programs, has funds available in the Undergraduate Program budget to support student activities that are related to the academic program.
 Funding from this office is mainly directed towards academic competitions and conferences that students may attend individually or as groups.
 Funds are also used to support student groups and clubs in a number of different ways.
 Funding Decisions are made by the Associate Dean, Undergraduate Programs.
+To apply, please submit your proposal to the attention of the Associate Dean, Undergraduate Programs.
+Please indicate Undergraduate Student Funding Request in the subject line of your email.

 Grad Class Gift Fund